 Boundaries: Limits, guidelines (as in setting a limit on someone else's behavior toward you).
 We teach other people what is "not okay" with us by setting limits on how they treat us.
 One of the key jobs of the Ego is to create and preserve boundaries that keep us healthy.
 Insufficient Ego development can lead to an inability to set proper boundaries with others.
+In this case basic, healthy Ego development is needed before any "surrendering of the Ego-self" to the Divine or to Brahman is advisable.

 Centered: Grounded, stable; able to feel pain and joy deeply but not be fundamentally bothered or knocked off balance; equanimous.
-Seeing and acting from the Higher Self and/or Higher Power moment by moment.
+Seeing and acting from the Higher Self and/or Higher Power.
 In sports, an athlete or dancer learns to operate "from their center" so that they are not easily knocked about and do not lose their balance.
 To "feel centered" is to have this sensation emotionally and spiritually.
-Synonyms: stable, anchored, rooted, present.

-Conflicting points of view / Conflicting ideas: Two things that seem on the surface to disagree; in mystery or paradox two things that appear to be opposite are said to both be true.
+Conflicting: Two things that seem on the surface to disagree, but are both true; paradox.
 For example, "My actions have definite and very important consequences for myself and others, now and into the future" and "My actions are an infinitely small piece of history and insignificant."
 You can lean too far toward either truth and become unbalanced.
 The wisest, most complex thinkers can hold both things as equally true simultaneously.

-Effortless dance: When the dance and the dancer are one; when who we are is what we do.
-This is the state in which the Ego and Higher Self are working in complete harmony with each other and our behavior is directly inspired by ultimate reality, the Tao, the Higher Power.
+Effortless Dance: When the dance and the dancer are one; when who we are is what we do.
+This is the state in which the Ego and Higher Self are working in complete harmony with each other and our behavior is directly inspired by the Higher Power.
 The universal "dance" of creation is dancing itself through the dancer in a direct way requiring no effort.
 Although we can temporarily Peak Experience this state, it can also be more continuous or permanent.
+Synonyms: flow, being in the zone, inspiration, when we feel like we're truly alive; karma-less action, acting without attachment to the fruits of action, God's creative lila ("play").

-Ego or Ego self: The sense of being a separate, individual person, the process of making meaning in the world, and the part of us which is self-concerned.
-The Ego is an integral part of the human being because it helps us to fulfill our basic human physical and emotional needs, but it is still only a part of the totality of who we are.
+Ego or Ego self: Jiva; the sense of being a separate, individual person and "doer", the process of making meaning in the world, and the part of us which is self-concerned.
+The Ego is an integral part of the human being because it helps us to fulfill our basic human physical and emotional needs, but it is only a small part of the totality of who we are.
 When we live primarily from the Ego we often feel and act with selfishness, fear, or anger.
-Spiritual development includes realizing that our identities include more than the Ego and replacing harmful Egoic patterns of thought, feeling, and behavior with healthier Egoic patterns which work with the Higher Self.
+Spiritual development includes realizing that we are more than the Ego and replacing harmful Egoic patterns of thought, feeling, and behavior with healthier Egoic patterns that work with the Higher Self.
 Synonyms: personal self, personality self, separate self, small self.